Bullying can affect anyone. It can happen at school, in the workplace, in the home or online.

 - cyberbullying (online bullying)

 Physical bullying can include being punched, tripped, kicked and having things stolen or damaged.
-Sexual abuse is also a form of physical bullying.

 Social bullying is often one of the hardest types of bullying to identify and deal with.